-- Fixed pay (that is salaries payable to all employees) which primarily reflects relevant professional experience and organisational responsibility; - Allowances and benefits (as applicable); - Savings plan, awarded to the Bank's identified and eligible staff; - Annual performance bonus, payable to all employees upon the achievement of the Bank's pre-set performance targets, described in more detail in the subsequent sections of this report; and - Deferred variable remuneration, awarded to the Bank's identified staff and eligible staff who are admitted as members to this scheme
+- Fixed pay (that is salaries payable to all employees) which primarily reflects relevant professional experience and organisational responsibility; - Allowances and benefits (as applicable); - Savings plan, awarded to the Bank's staff in Malta in the grades identified in the Remuneration Policy; staff at the Ireland Branch have access to a retirement benefit scheme instead; - Annual performance bonus, payable to all employees upon the achievement of the Bank's pre-set performance targets, described in more detail in the subsequent sections of this report; and - Deferred variable remuneration, awarded to the Bank's identified staff and eligible staff who are admitted as members to this scheme - The Bank's remuneration policy and related employment conditions are gender neutral, i.e. there is no differentiation between staff of the male, female or diverse genders.
+The remuneration policy is based on equal pay for male and female workers for equal work or work of equal value.